 OLD-FASHIONED ALPHABET abecedarian books for children with their quaint and charming illustrations were the inspiration for this book by Jill Cypher.
-In place of the typical animals and objects, you will discover that the images are made of typographic “sorts,” the generic term given to the individual handset type metal bits used in letterpress printing.
+In place of the typical animals and objects, you will discover that the images are made of typographic “sorts,” the generic term given to the individual handset bits of metal type used in letterpress printing.

 A second inspiration for this book was Keith Houston's Shady Characters: The Secret Life of Punctuation, Symbols & Other Typographical Marks.
-His entertaining and historical look at many of the symbols we so often take for granted set me to wondering how many I could find in our studio.
+His entertaining and historical look at many of the symbols we so often take for granted set Jill to wondering how many she could find in the Lead Graffiti studio.

-The search for terms and their matching images lead me through almost every book on type in our personal library.
-I made lists of options for every letter of the alphabet and looked through our not inconsiderable type cases, random galleys and Handy Boxes trying to locate the perfect specimen to illustrate the chosen terms.
-My typographic unicorn is the interrobang, a wonderful mashup of a question mark and exclamation mark, which unfortunately does not inhabit a single dark and dusty corner of Lead Graffiti's letterverse.
+The search for terms and their matching images lead Jill through almost every book on type in Lead Graffiti's library.
+She made lists of options for every letter of the alphabet and looked through the studio's not inconsiderable type cases, random galleys and Handy Boxes trying to locate the perfect specimen to illustrate the chosen terms.
+Jill's typographic unicorn is the interrobang, a wonderful mashup of a question mark and exclamation mark, which unfortunately does not inhabit a single dark and dusty corner of Lead Graffiti's letterverse.

 The large alphabet letters are printed from antique 40-pica (about 6 2/3” high) Gothic Extra Condensed wood type.
 The wood grain is visible in the printing of several of the letters, as well as the nicks and dents from a lifetime of service to the dark art of letterpress printing.
 Closer examination reveals that at some point, all the letter Os were lost or destroyed and a spare Q had its tail removed to make the alphabet whole again.